xchrisbailey/chrisbaileydev_v2/content/posts/expressjs.md

 Let's get this series of post started by creating a basic app that will send back a predetermined string to the web browser.
 First create a new directory and cd into it.

-`bash•mkdir hello-world && cd hello-world`
+`mkdir hello-world && cd hello-world`
 Once we're in there we need to create our package.json to store modules needed for our application, and store basic information about the project.
-We'll run the following `bash•npm init -y` which will run through the process without asking any extra questions of us, if you'd like the more verbose method remove `bash•-y` from command.
+We'll run the following `npm init -y` which will run through the process without asking any extra questions of us, if you'd like the more verbose method remove `-y` from command.
 We now have a package.json that looks like this:

 ```javascript
 /* ./package.json */